-The international impacts on faculty and students by the exchanges promote the acquisition of international competences and skills.
+The international composition of the faculty promotes the acquisition of international competences and skills.
 The measures taken are goal-oriented.

 The proportion of foreign language courses and required foreign language materials corresponds with the qualification objectives of the study programme.